-Prospective Home (UK), EU and International students applying for full-time undergraduate study at Liverpool must apply through the Universities and Colleges Admissions Service (UCAS).
+Prospective Home (UK) and International/EU students applying for full-time undergraduate study at Liverpool must apply through the Universities and Colleges Admissions Service (UCAS).*

-15 January is the UCAS application deadline for the majority of courses, but applications after this date may be accepted if you are a UK or EU student wishing to apply for 2018 entry.
+26 January 2022 is the UCAS application deadline for the majority of courses, but applications after this date may be accepted if you are a UK student wishing to apply for 2022 entry.
 Please note that places are subject to availability and not all courses accept late applications.
-The application deadline for any professional course in medicine, veterinary medicine/science and dentistry has now passed.
 Visit the UCAS website for further details.

 Before you apply